adambiltcliffe/codex/readme.md

 More thorough tests for Final Smash
 Ultimate spell casting condition tests
 Can only have one add-on at a time
+Tower deals damage to each attacker
+Tower damages first stealth attacker but not subsequent

 # Tests to write later